Royals vs. Rays Player Props Betting Odds

-Bobby Witt Jr. is among the players with prop bets available when the Tampa Bay Rays and the Kansas City Royals square off at Tropicana Field on Friday (first pitch at 6:40 PM ET).
+Player props are available for Wander Franco and Bobby Witt Jr., among others, when the Tampa Bay Rays host the Kansas City Royals at Tropicana Field on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!